HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/external_sec_mgmt/man_acc_ext.md

 3. Modify the **WP AccessControlDataManagementService** Resource Environment Provider; change the accessControlDataManagement.reorderRoleNames parameter to true.

+    !!!note
-    **Note:** Add the accessControlDataManagement.reorderRoleNames parameter if it does not exist.
+        Add the accessControlDataManagement.reorderRoleNames parameter if it does not exist.

 4. Save your changes and restart the WebSphere\_Portal server.